istio/istio.io/content/en/docs/ops/configuration/traffic-management/network-topologies/index.md

 If Istio ingress gateway was already running prior to application of the `MeshConfig`, restart any Istio ingress gateway pods.
 {{< /idea >}}

-Both of the settings discussed can also be configured using the `proxy.istio.io/config` annotation to the Pod spec of your Istio ingress gateway.
+You can configure both of these settings using the `proxy.istio.io/config` annotation to the Pod spec of your Istio ingress gateway.

 {{< text yaml >}}